Home Page LDS Series LDS Subpages

 "Millions of the Jaredites are slain in battle—Shiz and Coriantumr assemble all the people to mortal combat—The Spirit of the Lord ceases to strive with them—The Jaredite nation is utterly destroyed—Only Coriantumr remains" (Introduction to Ether 15).

-Once again, gathering millions of Americans from every corner of the continent would have been nearly impossible.
+Once again, gathering millions of Americans from every corner of the North American continent would have been nearly impossible.
 Obviously 2,600 years ago people couldn’t turn on the nightly news and learn about the call to go to war.
 There were no televisions; phones, or any other type of device that could have provided long distance communication.

 Because horses weren't present in America until Cortes brought them over in 1519 A.D., messengers would have needed to traverse the American continent on foot in order to